ulelab/peka/README.md

 ```
 required arguments:
   -i INPUTPEAKS, --inputpeaks INPUTPEAKS
-                        CLIP peaks (intervals of crosslinks) in BED file format
+                        CLIP peaks (intervals of crosslinks) in BED file
+                        format
   -x INPUTXLSITES, --inputxlsites INPUTXLSITES
                         CLIP crosslinks in BED file format
   -g GENOMEFASTA, --genomefasta GENOMEFASTA
-                        genome fasta file, ideally the same as was used for read alignment
+                        genome fasta file, ideally the same as was used for
+                        read alignment
   -gi GENOMEINDEX, --genomeindex GENOMEINDEX
                         genome fasta index file (.fai)
   -r REGIONS, --regions REGIONS
-                        genome segmentation file produced as output of "iCount segment" function
+                        genome segmentation file produced as output of "iCount
+                        segment" function

 optional arguments:
   -h, --help            show this help message and exit
-  -k [{4,5,6,7}], --kmerlength [{4,5,6,7}]
+  -k [{3,4,5,6,7}], --kmerlength [{3,4,5,6,7}]
                         kmer length [DEFAULT 5]
   -o [OUTPUTPATH], --outputpath [OUTPUTPATH]
-                        output folder [DEFAULT current directory].
-Make sure the specified folder exists before execution of the script.
+                        output folder [DEFAULT current directory]
   -w [WINDOW], --window [WINDOW]
-                        window around thresholded crosslinks for finding enriched kmers [DEFAULT 20]
+                        window around thresholded crosslinks for finding
+                        enriched kmers [DEFAULT 20]
   -dw [DISTALWINDOW], --distalwindow [DISTALWINDOW]
-                        window around enriched kmers to calculate distribution [DEFAULT 150]
+                        window around enriched kmers to calculate distribution
+                        [DEFAULT 150]
   -t [TOPN], --topn [TOPN]
-                        number of kmers ranked by z-score in descending order for clustering and plotting [DEFAULT 20]
+                        number of kmers ranked by z-score in descending order
+                        for clustering and plotting [DEFAULT 20]
   -p [PERCENTILE], --percentile [PERCENTILE]
+                        Percentile for considering thresholded crosslinks.
+                        Accepts a value between 0 and 1 [0, 1).
+Percentile 0.7
-                        percentile for considering thresholded crosslinks eg. percentile 0.7 means that a cDNA count threshold is determined at which >=70 percent of the crosslink sites within the region have a cDNA count equal or below the threshold.
-Thresholded crosslinks have cDNA count above the threshold [DEFAULT 0.7]'
+                        means that a cDNA count threshold is determined at
+                        which >=70 percent of the crosslink sites within the
+                        region have a cDNA count equal or below the threshold.
+                        Thresholded crosslinks have cDNA count above the
+                        threshold.
+[DEFAULT 0.7]
   -c [CLUSTERS], --clusters [CLUSTERS]
-                        how many enriched kmers to cluster and plot [DEFAULT 5]
+                        how many enriched kmers to cluster and plot [DEFAULT
+                        5]
   -s [SMOOTHING], --smoothing [SMOOTHING]
-                        window used for smoothing kmer positional distribution curves [DEFAULT 6]
+                        window used for smoothing kmer positional distribution
+                        curves [DEFAULT 6]
-  -re [{masked,unmasked,repeats_only,remove_repeats}], --repeats [{masked,unmasked,repeats_only,remove_repeats}]
+  -re [{remove_repeats,masked,unmasked,repeats_only}], --repeats [{remove_repeats,masked,unmasked,repeats_only}]
-                        how to treat repeating regions within genome (options: "masked", "unmasked", "repeats_only", "remove_repeats").
-When applying any of the options with the exception of repeats == "unmasked", a genome with soft-masked
+                        how to treat repeating regions within genome (options:
+                        "masked", "unmasked", "repeats_only",
+                        "remove_repeats").
+When applying any of the options
+                        with the exception of repeats == "unmasked", a genome
-                        repeat sequences should be used for input, ie. repeats in lowercase letters.
-[DEFAULT "unmasked"]
+                        with soft-masked repeat sequences should be used for
+                        input, ie. repeats in lowercase letters.
+[DEFAULT
+                        "unmasked"]
+  -pos [RELEVANT_POS_THRESHOLD], --relevant_pos_threshold [RELEVANT_POS_THRESHOLD]
+                        Percentile to set as threshold for relevant positions.
+                        Accepted values are floats between 0 and 99 [0, 99].
+                        If threshold is set to 0 then all positions within the
+                        set window (-w, default 20 nt) will be considered for
+                        enrichment calculation.
+If threshold is not zero, it
+                        will be used to determine relevant positions for
+                        enrichment calculation for each k-mer.
+If the -pos
+                        option is not set, then the threshold will be
+                        automatically assigned based on k-mer lengthand number
+                        of crosslinks in region.
+  -relax {True,False}, --relaxed_prtxn {True,False}
+                        Whether to relax automatically calculated prtxn
+                        threshold or not.
+Can be 'True' or 'False', default is
+                        'True'.
+If 'True', more positions will be included for
+                        PEKA-score calculation across k-mers.
+Using relaxed
+                        threshold is recommended, unless you have data of very
+                        high complexity and are using k-mer length <=5.
+This
+                        argument can't be used together with -pos argument,
+                        which sets a user-defined threshold for relevant
+                        positions.
+[DEFAULT True]
-  -a [ALLOUTPUTS], --alloutputs [ALLOUTPUTS]
+  -a {True,False}, --alloutputs {True,False}
-                        controls the number of outputs, can be True/False [DEFAULT False]
+                        controls the number of outputs, can be True or False
+                        [DEFAULT False]
-  -sr [{genome,whole_gene,intron,UTR3,other_exon,ncRNA,intergenic}], --specificregion [genome,whole_gene,intron,UTR3,other_exon,ncRNA,intergenic}]
+  -sr {genome,whole_gene,intron,UTR3,other_exon,ncRNA,intergenic}, --specificregion {genome,whole_gene,intron,UTR3,other_exon,ncRNA,intergenic}
-                        choose to run PEKA on a specific region only, to specify multiple regions enter them space separated [DEFAULT None]
+                        choose to run PEKA on a specific region only, to
+                        specify multiple regions enter them space separated
+                        [DEFAULT None]
-  -sub [SUBSAMPLE], --subsample [SUBSAMPLE]
+  -sub {True,False}, --subsample {True,False}
-                        if the crosslinks file is large, they can be subsampled to reduce runtime, can be True/False, recommended is True [DEFAULT True]
+                        if the crosslinks file is very large, they can be
+                        subsampled to reduce runtime, can be True/False
+                        [DEFAULT True]
-  -seed [SET_SEEDS], --set_seeds [SET_SEEDS]
+  -seed {True,False}, --set_seeds {True,False}
-                      If you want to ensure reproducibility of results the flag --set_seeds must be set to True.
+                        If you want to ensure reproducibility of results the
-                      Can be True or False [DEFAULT True].
-Note that setting seeds reduces the randomness of background sampling.
+                        option set_seeds must be set to True.
+Can be True or
+                        False [DEFAULT True].
+Note that setting seeds reduces
+                        the randomness of background sampling.
 ```

 ## Common issues